More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

+To be specific, given a query fragment $q_i$, its attended information is embedded as the attention feature $a_i$.
+Its reversed attention information is encoded by the vector $\hat{a}_i$, which is obtained by reversing attention weights and calculating weighted sum of key fragment features based on the reversed attention weights, as shown in Equation~\ref{eq:att_ign}:

+where $\hat{w}_{i,j}$ is the reversed attention weight of the key fragment $k_j$ with respect to the query fragment $q_i$.

-where $l_i$ can be regarded as $q_i$'s attended feature after removing the ignored key fragments in $G_{ign}$ from $K$.
-We can extract the feature $s_i$ for $G_{ign}$ in the same way.
-The relevance between the query fragment and either the attended or ignored fragments is measured by the similarity function $Sim$.
-Therefore, we define the loss function for CCR as:
+We use the similarity function $Sim$ to measure the relevance between the query fragment and either the attention feature or reversed one.
+Therefore, the loss function for CCR is defined as:

-where $\gamma_2$ is a margin parameter that controls the similarity difference margin. $l_{CCR}$ bridges the gap between the task's objectives (similarity score for image-text pairs) and intermediate learning process (attention weights).
-In other words, the model is encouraged to assign higher weights to the key fragments whose contents are more relevant to the query fragments, which enforces the motivation for applying attention models in the first place.